-The third issue, the addition of parts, is the most difficult issue.
+The third issue, the addition of parts, is the most difficult.
 Because the assembly planner plans for assemblies at the top-level and the length of data bit-vector representing the number of parts at the top-level is fixed, the planner can not plan for assembly upgrades at the top-level when the part count increases.
-This is a major research area on its own, and attention to solving this problem should be given to future work in this area.
+This is a major research area on its own, and attention to solving this problem should be given in the future.